KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 Date: 2023 july
 # Temperature-and-Humitidy-System
-In this tutorial, I will provide you with a comprehensive guide on utilizing the Raspberry Pi Pico WH to wirelessly transmit humidity and temperature information from any location where you have access to WiFi and a power source.
-You will need the Raspberry Pi Pico WH, a DHT11 sensor, MicroPython code, Adafruit account and a computer.
+In this tutorial I will provide you with a comprehensive guide on utilizing the Raspberry Pi Pico WH to wirelessly transmit humidity and temperature information from any location where you have access to WiFi and a power source.
+You will need a Raspberry Pi Pico WH, a DHT11 sensor, MicroPython code, an Adafruit account and a computer.
 I'll show you how to set up the Raspberry Pi Pico WH, connect the DHT11 sensor, and write code in MicroPython to collect and transmit the data.
-By following the instructions, you'll learn the basics of these components and be able to create a system that monitors and sends humidity and temperature data.
+By following the instructions you'll learn the basics of these components and be able to create a system that monitors and sends humidity and temperature data.

 Time estimation for project: 5 hours